SecurityCompass/AndroidLabs/lab5.markdown

 As you can see, the username and password are stored in the strings `serveruser` and `serverpass` (these are out of order, but present in the XML file).

-## Solution

-We want to find some way of